-You can get a two-dimensional sense of what it’s like to step into Cahill’ studio on Vimeo – though you really should download the app for yourself.
+You can get a two-dimensional sense of what it’s like to step into Cahill’s studio on Vimeo – though you really should download the app for yourself.
 Built on ARKit and ARCore, it’s incredibly well done.
-You can wander around her studio and even look at her art pinned to walls.
+You can wander around her studio and even look at her art pinned to the walls.

 AR Art – a new model for public art